 - Some customers complain of support tickets that have been left unanswered for weeks

 - Users are begging for more coins, such as IOTA.

 For security, Bitpanda recommends the following: two-factor authentication (2FA), for which they recommend Google Authenticator or Authy, a strong and unique password and applying 2FA to email.
 The exchange boasts the following security features

 - SSL Certificate

 - Trezor for cold storage

 - SMS verification

-- “Increased scale of the blockchain network as there will now be less data per transaction”
+- The increased scale of the blockchain network as there will now be fewer data per transaction

 - Daily deposit limit of EUR 10,000 and sell limit of EUR 100,000